aiqinxuancai/ChatGPTSharp/README.md

 # ChatGPTSharp

 This project implements ChatGPT continuous dialogue based on ConversationId, which can be quickly integrated with just a few lines of code.
-It supports models such as **gpt-4**, **gpt-4-vision-preview** and **gpt-3.5-turbo**.

 [中文](README_CN.md)